Le'Veon Bell: Pittsburgh Steelers

+2013 season

 The Pittsburgh Steelers selected Bell in the second round with the 48th overall pick in the 2013 NFL Draft.
 He was the second running back to be selected that year, only behind Giovani Bernard (37th overall, Bengals).

-2013 season

-On June 3, 2013, the Pittsburgh Steelers signed Bell to a four-year, $4.12 million rookie contract that included $2.27 million guaranteed and a signing bonus of $1.37 million.
+On June 3, 2013, the Steelers signed Bell to a four-year, $4.12 million rookie contract that included $2.27 million guaranteed and a signing bonus of $1.37 million.

 Bell entered training camp competing with veteran Isaac Redman for the Steelers' starting running back position.
 In his second preseason game against the Washington Redskins, Bell was tackled on a running play and suffered a mid-foot sprain.
 His injury did not require surgery, but forced him to miss the first three weeks of the regular season.

 On September 29, Bell appeared in his first NFL game at Wembley Stadium in London and rushed for 57 yards on 16 carries and a season-high two rushing touchdowns while also catching four receptions for 27 yards in a 34–27 loss to the Minnesota Vikings.
 His first professional touchdown came on an eight-yard run in the first quarter of the game.
 The Steelers chose to release Isaac Redman on October 21.
 On November 28, Bell had 16 carries for 73 yards and ran for a season-long 43-yard touchdown, while also racking up a season-high seven catches for 63-yards during a 22–20 road loss to the Baltimore Ravens in Week 13.
 During a Week 16 road matchup against the Green Bay Packers, Bell had a season-high 26 carries for 124 yards and a rushing touchdown in the 38–31 victory.
 For his Week 16 performance, Bell earned the Joe Greene Great Performance Award and the Pepsi Next NFL Rookie of the Week nomination.
 On December 29, in a Week 17 game against division rival Cleveland Browns, Bell broke Steelers legend Franco Harris's rookie record for total yards from scrimmage with 1,259 yards.

 Bell finished his rookie season with 244 carries, 860 rushing yards, and eight rushing touchdowns to go along with 45 receptions for 399 yards.
 He started the last 13 games of the season.
 He became the first rookie to lead the team in rushing since Tim Worley in 1989.
 Among rookies, he finished third in rushing yards and second in rushing touchdowns.